This image has a pink background and shows a persons head in silhouette. Pieces are missing to indicate dementia

 Keep an eye on symptoms and record them.
 Take note of any specific symptoms or changes in behaviour, memory, or cognitive abilities that you have noticed.
 This information will be helpful for medical professionals during the evaluation process.

 Assist your loved one with daily tasks.
-Depending on the severity of their symptoms, your loved one may need help with everyday activities.
-Offer your assistance with tasks such as cooking, cleaning, and managing medications.
+Depending on the severity of their symptoms, they may need help with everyday tasks.
+Always encourage them to be as independent as possible where you can.
+You can offer assistance with tasks such as cooking, cleaning and managing medication.

 Safety considerations.